gafusion/doc/html/src/cgyro/cgyro_list.rst

 **Comments**

-- This is only active with :doc:`EQUILIBRIUM_MODEL <equilibrium_model>` = 2 (the Miller equilibrium model).
+- This is only active with :ref:`cgyro_equilibrium_model` = 2 (the Miller equilibrium model).
-- When experimental profiles are used (:doc:`PROFILE_MODEL <profile_model>` = 2), the safety factor as a function of radius is read from input.profiles and the safety factor gradient is computed internally.
+- When experimental profiles are used (:ref:`cgyro_profile_model` = 2), the safety factor as a function of radius is read from input.profiles and the safety factor gradient is computed internally.

 **Default**